WCOV-TV: Newscasts

 On January 7, 2008, Woods Communications contracted with NBC affiliate WSFA (owned by Raycom Media) to air a half-hour 9 p.m. broadcast in conjunction with another Fox affiliate and Raycom-owned station in Dothan, WDFX-TV.
+This newscast was later replaced with one produced by WAKA.

-After WCOV's outsourcing contract with WSFA expired at the end of 2010, it entered into a new agreement with CBS affiliate WAKA to produce a nightly 35-minute prime time newscast at 9 covering Montgomery.
-WAKA, which merged with WNCF and WBMM on February 4, 2013, continues to produce the newscast.
+On February 3, 2025, the WAKA-produced newscast was replaced by one produced by sister station WAAY-TV in Huntsville.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WCOV-TV's transmitter is located southeast of Grady.
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WCOV-TV shut down its analog signal, over UHF channel 20, on February 20, 2009.
 The station's digital signal relocated from its pre-transition UHF channel 16 to channel 20.
-At the same time, the station's transmitter was moved from Montgomery to Grady.
+WCOV relocated its signal from channel 20 to channel 22 on September 6, 2019, as a result of the 2016 United States wireless spectrum auction.